DaringCuteSeal/whow/README.md

 `whow` exists as a command.
 Without any arguments passed, it will print out blocks of sections defined on the configuration file.

-To-do's and events files are stored in a cache directory, again, defined on the configuration file.
+To-do's and events files are stored in a cache directory, again, defined on the configuration file (`cache_dir` variable).
 It is named `todos` and `events`, respectively.
 The two files will be sourced by `whow` which can then display it in a more friendly way.